Factual/drake/README.md

 If you plan to use Drake with HDFS, please see the [wiki doc on HDFS Compatibility](https://github.com/Factual/drake/wiki/HDFS-Compatibility).

+## Drake on the REPL

+You can use Drake from your Clojure REPL, via `drake.core/run-workflow`.
+Please see the [Drake on the REPL wiki page](https://github.com/Factual/drake/wiki/Drake-on-the-REPL) for more details.

 ## License

 Source Copyright © 2012-2013 Factual, Inc.